metafloor/bwip-js/demo/README.md

 demonstrates all of the features of bwip-js.
 As of version 1.5, the FreeType library is no longer supported in the demo.
 Only the OCR-A and OCR-B fonts are available.

-The demo is tested on the latest versions of Firefox and Chrome, along with IE10 and IE11.
-Microsoft Edge should work, and so should the latest versions of Opera and Safari, but they are untested.

 ## Online Barcode API